Ayush-github-page/Weather-app/README.md

 # Weather-app

+Name: Ayush Tiwari | Roll no. 21MI31010 | Documentation of 'Weather app' Project for CDC verification

 Documentation: Weather App
 Objective
 - To develop a browser-based weather application providing real-time weather updates for any location.